ringcentral/ringcentral-api-docs/docs/team-messaging/manual/node.md

 ## Test Your Bot

-Your bot will appear as a user inside of Glip.
-Login to the [Glip sandbox](https://glip.devtest.ringcentral.com/) and start a chat with the bot app you just added to Glip.
+Your bot will appear as a user inside of the RingCentral App.
+Login to the [RingCentral Team Messaging sandbox](https://glip.devtest.ringcentral.com/) and start a chat with the bot app you just added.

 Type "ping" and see what happens.